rajanyadav857/Whatsapp-automation-using-python-selenium/README.md

 2. Update chrome to latest version
 3. Download chrome webdriver

+To run the project :
+1. Firstly update the contact list of 'contacts.csv' file ( the contact name should be same as it is saved in mobile)
+2. Run WhatsApp.py  ( python WhatsApp.py)

 After running the code:
 1. Wait till the whatsapp web page opens.
 2. Now scan the code shown at the page using whatsapp installed in mobile.